Frequently Asked Questions

 To me, being a warrior in today’s world is about dealing with the daily struggles of life, whether they are a life threatening illness, the challenges of being a parent, or countless other obstacles.
 I find that wearing certain items gives me a little extra confidence, whether it’s the perfect pair of leather boots or my husband’s wedding ring.
 I derive strength from wearing these things.
 They are my armor.

 One of the definitions of armor in the Mirriam Webster dictionary is “a protective outer layer”.
 In the Tangle Syx world armor isn’t made from chainmail.
-Instead it's made from heavyweight 100% linen that feels as good as it looks, and is designed to fit and flatter your curves, which encourages a certain confidence and inner strength.
+Instead it's made from materials like heavyweight 100% linen that feels as good as it looks, and is designed to fit and flatter your curves, which encourages a certain confidence and inner strength.
 It’s also about the fun derived from feeling a little badass.

 We use linen and hemp for their durability, and because people have worn clothing made from these fibers for thousands of years.
 Wide shoulders give an aura of strength.
 Topstitched seams make a visual statement, as well as add durability.
 I also design clothes so they won’t hinder your movements.
 Clothes you could fight in (if you had to) or run after an errant toddler (more likely).